 a) Check for patterns: If you are in a restaurant business and have been receiving a lot of flak over your food, try to find a pattern in it.
 If the majority of customers are complaining about the substandard experience during dinner time, try to find out the cause of the problem.
 You should taste your food yourself to get to the root of the problem and solve the issue.

-c) Make your customers aware how important reviews are for you: You should try suggesting customers to write reviews on popular websites.
-Entice the customer by offering an incentive or gift card for choosing to write a review.
+c) Make your customers aware of how important reviews are for you: You should try suggesting customers to write reviews on popular websites.

 5) Deleting a fake Google review

 Receiving fake reviews on Google’s My Business profile is a not a new thing.
 Plenty of businesses have been getting hordes of fake reviews.
 As a business owner, sometimes it does get frustrating to get the fake comment removed.
 As a business owner, you should try and get in touch with Google and request them to take down the fake review.
 The more fair and honest you will be in your approach, the more success you will get.